ghillb/clip-gitter/README.md

 - `--env-file` (Optional): Path to the `.env` file containing your GitHub credentials.
 - `--single-file`: Save all clipboard content to a single file named `clipboard.txt`.
 Each entry will be prepended with a timestamp and counter.
 - `--encryption-pw` (Optional): Password used to encrypt the clipboard content before saving.
 If provided, encryption is enabled.
+- `--pull-only` (Optional): Only pull changes from the repository; do not monitor the clipboard.

 ### Examples